arendjr/selectivity/README.md

 While developing, you can start a development server like this:

-    $ gulp dev --api=<jquery-or-react> [--modules=<comma-separated-module-list>] [--source-map]
+    $ gulp dev --export-global [--api=<jquery-or-react>] [--source-map]

 You may want to pass the `--source-map` parameter to generate a source map for debugging.
-The files `demos/custom-jquery.html` and `demos/custom-zepto.html` are set up to work with custom builds, which you can also use for development.
+Check out the various files in the `demos/` directory that are set up to with custom builds as they can be used for development.

 Unit Tests
 ----------